spearsem/llvm-trapezoidal/README.md

 Projects such as `numba` (an advanced just-in-time compiler for Python) create user-friendly interfaces that automatically convert Python bytecode into llvm representations such as found in this project.
 It can be helpful to create a more concrete mental model of what `numba` is doing and how llvm really works by hand-writing an algorithm in llvm IR directly.
-In this reposirtory I consider doing that for the trapezoidal rule, a popular algorithm for approximate numerical integration of functions.
+In this repository I consider doing that for the trapezoidal rule, a popular algorithm for approximate numerical integration of functions.

 To compile the plain llvm implementation you can follow these instructions with a suitable llvm compiler installed